How Mosses Enhance a Landscape

 Does your yard boast an impressive tree which needs that special touch to bring the ground around it to the next level?
 Sheet mosses enhance landscaping in a big way when serving as a lush, mystical bed beneath your shade tree.
 Imagine your guests' delight as they sit outdoors with you, surrounded by the charming mystique of your moss garden.

 Large rocks and boulders also serve as attractive hosts for a covering of verdant texture.
-As long as there is enough moisture and shade, moss also makes a fascinating and rich filler between walkway or patio pavers.
+As long as there are enough moisture and shade, moss also makes a fascinating and rich filler between walkway or patio pavers.